In the previous video, we talked about trigger marketing (ie. setting up triggers to fire your marketing automation).

 We've also set drip campaigns up when somebody signs up for an automated webinar (or live webinar for that matter).
 After the webinar is done, the prospect would receive an email from the Webinar Replay Sequence four hours later.
-That email automation campaign would contain the link of the webinar replay.
+That email automation campaign would contain the link to the webinar replay.
 If the prospect doesn't buy, then 20 hours after that they get the next email.
 Then a day after that they get the next email.

 ...
 And you can marry text messages and phone calls up with that campaign if you want!
-After all, it's just another type of a message.
+After all, it's just another type of message.

 You can also add logic.